 A Magical Day at HK Disneyland

-Take note that food in the hotel is really expensive.
-Read the notes at their official website https://www.hongkongdisneyland.com.
-If you are on a budget you could eat in the park where food is much cheaper.
-Cost around 40-75HKD.
-TIP: We get to eat cheap at this restaurant in the park called Royal Banquet at Fantasyland just in front of Cinderella's carousel and the food there is delicious.
-We picked our food at KETTLE (bake foods, pasta) the kid's meal goes for 32 HKD while we adults chose the seafood bake rice (it's like risotto with crab meat, shrimps and muscles bake with rice and cheese for 48 HKD).
-For the drinks, bottled water cost around 16 HKD and other beverages cost around 20-25 HKD in the park.
-They also have snacks in carts like ice cream pops, (12-20 HKD) chips, (15 HKD) and popcorns (30+ HKD).
-They even have Korean squid snack.
+Take note that the food in the hotel is expensive.
+Please read the notes at their official website https://www.hongkongdisneyland.com.
+If you are on a budget, you could eat in the park where food is much cheaper.
+Cost around 40-75 HKD.
+TIP: We get to eat cheap at this restaurant in the park called Royal Banquet at Fantasyland just in front of Cinderella's carousel, and the food there is delicious.
+We picked our food at KETTLE (bake foods, pasta) kids' meal goes for 32 HKD while we adults chose the seafood baked rice (it's like risotto with crab meat, shrimps, and muscles bake with rice and cheese for 48 HKD).
+For the drinks, bottled water costs around 16 HKD, and other beverages cost around 20-25 HKD in the park.
+They also have snacks in carts like ice cream pops (12-20 HKD) chips, (15 HKD), and popcorns (30+ HKD).
+They even have a Korean squid snack.

-The best months to go is when it's cool like November-April.
+The best months to go is when it's cool, like November-April.
 Because it's cold, you'll enjoy walking around not feeling the heat of the sun.
 The months of June-August are pretty hot since it's summer, so you need to bring umbrellas, water (for hydration), caps, sunblock lotion with a higher SPF.
 Bring also an extra shirt to change since you'll get wet from your sweat if it's too crowded.